 Therefore, the main strategy should always be to keep your distance and provide support to your team by using your skills and tools.

-That wraps up our guide for Velma Attacks, Perks, Unlockables, and Strategy in MultiVersus.
+That wraps up my guide for Velma’s Attacks, Perks, Unlockables, and Strategy in MultiVersus.
 Velma is mainly a Support character; thus, it is not recommended to use her in close-range combat.
 She should be used to provide support to her allies from a safe distance.
-In this guide, we have informed you of everything related to Velma in MultiVersus.
+In this guide, I have informed you of everything related to Velma in MultiVersus.

 Next: MultiVersus Gandalf